List of combating antisemitism envoys: Romania

 Historian Alexandru Muraru was appointed to the new position of the Romanian government's special representative for promoting the policies of memory, combating anti-Semitism, and xenophobia in January 2021.
 He served in this position until 2023.

 United Kingdom

 Theresa May created the UK Government Adviser on Antisemitism in 2019.
 Former Labour MP John Mann was appointed for a five-year term expiring July 1, 2024.
 The role is unpaid, but the office receives £100,000 per year to cover travel and expenses.
 It also receives support from the Antisemitism Policy Trust.
 During his tenure, Mann produced two reports, including "Anti-Jewish Hatred" and "Understanding Jewish Experience in Higher Education".

 United States

 The Global Antisemitism Review Act of 2004 established the Office of the Special Envoy to Monitor and Combat Antisemitism, headed by the Special Envoy for Monitoring and Combating Antisemitism (SEAS), within the Department of State.
-The first Special Envoy was sworn in in 2006.
+The first Special Envoy was sworn in during 2006.
 The Special Envoy was elevated to the rank of ambassador in 2021.